 Based on faculty responses to our recent needs assessment survey we are providing suggestions for dealing with students whose academic performance is affected by traumatic events or other mental health concerns.
 The amount of flexibility and assistance you provide is completely at your discretion.
 It may be in the student’s best interest to be held accountable to the class contract as set out in your syllabus, and we are careful not to lead our clients to expect any particular accommodations.

 Counselors will occasionally provide documentation to faculty that a student is seeking services at the Counseling Center.
 If you have a received this notification, be aware that the counselor has encouraged the student to be in contact with you to discuss his or her academic concerns.
 The student may request assistance, flexibility or may simply want you to be aware that recent poor performance has not been due to lack of interest or concern.

 We suggest you begin by having a frank conversation with the student about his or her current standing in the course.
 If you feel the student is not going to be successful in your class this semester, please encourage him or her to consider other options as appropriate, such as taking an incomplete, withdrawing from the course or taking a medical leave from school.
-The Office of Student Affairs, Residence Life, the Financial Aid Office and the Counseling Center can all provide further information and counsel to a student who is considering these options.
+The Office of Enrollment and Student Services, Residence Life, the Financial Aid Office and the Counseling Center can all provide further information and counsel to a student who is considering these options.